leanprover/lean4/doc/syntax_highlight_in_latex.md

 ## Example with `minted`

+First [install Pygments](https://pygments.org/download/) (version 2.18 or newer).
-First [install Pygments](https://pygments.org/download/).
-Then save [`lean4.py`](https://raw.githubusercontent.com/leanprover/lean4/master/doc/latex/lean4.py), which contains an version of the Lean highlighter updated for Lean 4, and the following sample LaTeX file `test.tex` into the same directory:
+Then save the following sample LaTeX file `test.tex` into the same directory:

 ```latex
 \documentclass{article}